 PAYG Income Stability in Lending Assessment

 PAYG income is not assessed only by current earnings.
-Lenders assess whether PAYG income is stable, attributable, and likely to continue for the loan term.
+Lenders assess whether PAYG income is for the loan term.

 Stability assessment typically tests: